 This case outlines how to assess and manage a patient with symptomatic bradycardia.
 The patient has a pulse.
 One of your tasks is to figure out if the patient's signs and symptoms are caused by the slow heart rate or have an unrelated cause.
 Another task is to correctly diagnose the presence and type of atrioventricular (AV) block and implement the correct management strategies for AV blocks.
 You also need to know the techniques and cautions for using transcutaneous pacing.

-This case presents the identification and initial management of patients with acute ischemic stroke, a sudden change in neurologic function brought on by a change in blood flow to the brain.
+This case presents the identification (Cincinnati Prehospital Stroke Scale) and initial management of patients with acute ischemic stroke, a sudden change in neurological function brought on by a change in blood flow to the brain.
 This case is in scope for ACLS providers and covers fundamental out-of-hospital care, as well as basic aspects of initial in-hospital acute stroke care.
 This includes out-of-hospital and in-hospital situations, and National Institute of Neurological Disorders and Stroke (NINDS) time goals.

 |ACLS Certification by State||ACLS Quizzes & Algorithms||What Others are Looking At|